This post may contain affiliate links that we may earn a small commission on at no additional cost to you. Read our full disclosure.

 The breakdown of the factors that determine your VantageScore credit score is less clear than that of FICO:

-Age and Type of Credit - highly influential
+- Length of Credit History and Types of Credit – highly influential

 If you just recently started using credit, you may not have a FICO credit score but you could have a VantageScore credit score.
 This is because VantageScore can use one month of credit history and data from only one account reported in the last year.